dfherr/dejima-prototype/README.md

 * [app/controllers/dejima_controller.rb](peer/app/controllers/dejima_controller.rb) provides API endpoints reachable per http.
 It provides an endpoint for creating users for the clients and all communication endpoints for the peers.
 * [config/routes.rb](peer/config/routes.rb) configures the links between HTTP URLs and controller methods.
-* [app/libs/](peer/app/libs/) has the `dejima_proxy.rb` this is responsible for the outgoing requests to other peers and the `dejima_utils.rb`, which has the code for the dejima framework algorithms.
+* [app/libs/](peer/app/libs/) has the `dejima_proxy.rb` this is responsible for the outgoing requests to other peers and the `dejima_manager.rb`, which has the code for the dejima framework algorithms.
 * [app/models](peer/app/models/) has the ORM ckasses for the database access.
 * [db/migrate](peer/db/migrate/) has the code for creating database tables and other modifications.
 Only the tables for the configured `PEER_TYPE` will be created.
 These files will be run on startup and only applied once.
 * [lib/dejima_sql/](peer/lib/dejima_sql) has the plpgsql & plsh sql triggers from [Van Dang https://github.com/dangtv/BIRDS](https://github.com/dangtv/BIRDS)
 * [config/initializers/dejima_create_peer_groups.rb](peer/config/initializers/dejima_create_peer_groups.rb) initiates the peer group detection algorithm on startup.

+##  Cloud network testing

+The [terraform/](terraform/) and [stacks/](stacks/) folders hold configuration files for testing with Google Compuute VM instances.
+The amount of peers to create is defined in [terraform/peers.tf](terraform/peers.tf).
+Each peer is given is own unique name and network address.
+The [stacks/dejima-swarm.yml](stacks/dejima-swarm.yml) provides a Docker swarm configuration file for starting all peers with the given configuration from the manager instance.
+Copy these files to the manager instance (e.g. using `scp`) and then run `docker stack deploy --compose-file dejima-swarm.yml dejima`.
+For evaluation purposes we suggest booting the logging swarm before the dejima swarm that gather logs from all peers into an ELK stack.
+Make sure to wait until the logging swarm fully booted (check `docker service ls`) before starting the peers.
+Kibana is reachable on port 5601 of the manager instance.

 ## License